namakshenas/RHS_Robustness/README.md

 \end{equation}
 ```

-The robust counterpart based on the new concept is as follows.
+The robust counterpart based on my new concept is as follows.

 ```math
 \begin{equation}